Quantum-Informed Machine Learning for Predicting Spatiotemporal Chaos with Practical Quantum Advantage: DISCUSSION

-While this work demonstrates improvements in learning from digitally generated chaotic system data, we acknowledge the inherent limitations of digital computing in fully capturing the true continuum behaviour of chaotic systems~\cite{coveney2024sharkovskii,klower2023periodic,boghosian2019new,coveney2025molecular}.
-Our ground truth here is, by definition, a 32 bit floating-point approximation.
+To reduce the impact of hardware noise and enable stable training, the quantum generator is optimized separately and remains fixed during the training of the classical model.
+This architectural constraint arises from the limited scalability and noise of NISQ superconducting devices, which make full end-to-end quantum training infeasible at present.
+For near-term work, further improvements are possible within this offline training paradigm.
+While current Q-Priors are limited by qubit count, circuit depth, and hardware noise, deeper architectures with structured entanglement (e.g. hardware-efficient ans\"atze) may further improve expressivity for highly anisotropic distributions.
+Besides, while this work demonstrates improvements in learning from digitally generated high-dimensional dynamical system data, we acknowledge the inherent limitations of the digital computing part of our method in fully capturing the true continuum behaviour of high-dimensional dynamical systems~\cite{coveney2024sharkovskii,klower2023periodic,boghosian2019new,coveney2025molecular}.
+Our ground truth here is, by definition, a 64-bit floating-point approximation.
 Future work will explore the use of analogue computation to provide a more direct comparison with the true invariant measures, thus offering a more rigorous validation of our approach against the ultimate ground truth.